-The student will be required to rotate on some Saturdays, beginning after the 1st 6 weeks of clinicals in the 1st year and a month of afternoons, beginning in the second year.
+The student will be required to rotate for a month of afternoons, beginning in the second year.

-If a student is ill or is going to be late for clinical rotation, he/she must call the Program Director's office at (313) 966-6866.
-If assigned to the Sinai-Grace, the student must call the Lead Technologist office as well at (313) 966-6810.
-If assigned at Children's Hospital of Michigan Rebecca Rafferty at (313) 745-5459.
+If a student is ill or is going to be late for clinical rotation, he/she must call the Clinical Coordinator's office at (313) 966-6844 or email at tdownes@dmc.org.
+If assigned to Sinai-Grace, the student must call the Radiology Emergency Department as well at (313) 966-6835.
+If assigned at Children's Hospital of Michigan please call the supervisor Michael Hamilton at (313) 745-5459.
+If you are assigned to Harper University Hospital please call the radiology department at 313-745-8401 and speak to either Ron Brown or Amy Whitman.
+If you are assigned to Huron-Valley Sinai Hospital please call 248-937-5130 and ask the radiology department, please speak to the Lead Technologist